 All genuflect at each station in prayer.
 To venerate genuflect (or bow if infirm) in front of the cross, then kiss the cross both as a sign of love and fidelity for Jesus and reverence for the Cross on which he died.
-The cross will be wiped hygienically between each veneration.
-During Veneration the choir sings the Improperia and Reproaches by Tomas Luis de Victoria (1548-1611) and Faithful Cross by John IV of Portugal (1604-1656)
+During Veneration the choir sings the Improperia and Reproaches by Tomas Luis de Victoria (1548-1611).